matthewfinn/silver-barnacle/courses/tau-playwright-path/2_AdvancedPlaywright/Advanced Playwright.md

 ### Exercises

 1. If you haven't yet, update your newly created tests (Exercise 2.1, 2.3, 2.4, 3.1, 3.2) to use JSON.
 What are the be benefits of using this approach?
 Is there any other approach you'd use for these scenarios?

-2. Choose one of the scenarios and update it to use a CSV file.
-Where there any advantages from the coding perspective in using this approach?
-How about the advantages in terms of test runtime, which approach is the fastest?

-3. Implement a test to perform a sort or a search using HTTPS interception for the Books List page (https://demoqa.com/books) - Here is the [swagger doc](https://demoqa.com/swagger/#/BookStore/BookStoreV1BooksGet:~:text=v1/Books-,Parameters,-Try%20it%20out).
-Do you consider this approach appropriate for this scenario?
-Why would you not use it?
 ### Resources
 1. [passing-environment-variables](https://playwright.dev/docs/test-parameterize#passing-environment-variables)
 2. [mock-api-requests](https://playwright.dev/docs/mock#mock-api-requests)